Adult Nursing (pre-registration) Blended Learning MScStudy level: Postgraduate

 Where our graduates work

-For nursing provision there is a national shortage of nurses and so employment prospects for graduates are good, in a variety of clinical/specialist areas in a range of public and private healthcare settings.
-It may be possible to use your qualification to work overseas, which would be subject to competitive application, availability, meeting any applicable visa requirements and additional costs may apply.
+For nursing provision there is a national shortage of nurses and so employment prospects for graduates are good in a variety of clinical/specialist areas in a range of public and private healthcare settings.